Victor Orena: Imprisonment

 On December 22, 1992, Orena was convicted of racketeering, the 1989 Ocera murder, and other related charges.
 He received three life sentences plus 85 years in federal prison.
 By late 1992, the shooting war had petered out and Persico remained in control of the Colombo family.

 On March 10, 1997, a judge refused to overturn Orena's conviction.
 The appeal was based on an alleged conspiracy between Scarpa and his FBI handler, Lindley DeVecchio, against Orena during the war.
 On January 16, 2004, a judge denied Orena's appeal for a new trial.

 As of November 2021, Orena is serving a life sentence at the Federal Medical Center (FMC) near Federal Medical Center, Devens, Massachusetts, with the register number (07540-085).
 While in prison, he became a Catholic Eucharistic minister, helping the priest administer the Eucharist and Precious Blood to inmates during mass.
 It was reported in April 2021 that Orena has dementia and is reliant on a wheelchair.
-A New York Times article in August 2023 reported that Orena's dementia had resulted in him imagining that he was warden of the Devens facility.
+A New York Times article in August 2023 reported that Orena's dementia had resulted in him imagining that he was the warden of the Devens facility.